jdebrabant/parallel_arules/README.md

 This is the code for the PARMA algorithm, described in M. Riondato, J.A.
-DeBrabant, R. Fonseca, and E. Upfal, "PARMA: A Parallel Randomized Algorithm for Approximate Association Rules Mining in MapReduce".
-ACM CIKM'12
+DeBrabant, R. Fonseca, and E. Upfal, "PARMA: A Parallel Randomized Algorithm for Approximate Association Rules Mining in MapReduce", ACM CIKM'12.

+The code was written by Matteo Riondato <matteo@cs.brown.edu> and Justin A.
+DeBrabant <debrabant@cs.brown.edu>.

 The code is distributed according to the Apache License Version 2.0.
 See the LICENSE and the NOTICE file.